DykL57/soc-purple-team-homelab/README.md

 ## Network Traffic Monitoring

 pfSense forwards Firewall, System, and DHCP events to Splunk via syslog (UDP 5514), indexed separately from Windows telemetry (`index=pfsense`, sourcetype `pfsense:firewall`).
-This gives visibility into real inbound/outbound traffic at the network edge — allow/block decisions, source/destination IPs and ports, and (via Rule 4) geo-IP context — complementing the Windows-endpoint-focused detections in Rules 1–3.
+This gives visibility into real inbound/outbound traffic at the network edge — allow/block decisions, source/destination IPs and ports, and (via Rule 4) geo-IP + live reputation context — complementing the Windows-endpoint-focused detections in Rules 1–3.
 Getting this pipeline working end-to-end (WAN topology, DHCP, and forwarding) surfaced a substantial troubleshooting exercise; see below.

 A device inventory lookup (built from an `nmap -sn` sweep of the local network) enriches traffic queries with device names/types instead of raw IPs — e.g. `| lookup device_inventory.csv ip AS src_ip OUTPUT hostname AS device_name`.